vilisimo/tables/README.md

 +-----------------------------------------------------------------------------+
 ~~~

-If column width is too small to fit the data, the height of it will be resized
+If column width is too small to fit the data, the height of a row will be resized
-to fit it, and other columns will be adjusted.
+to fit it.
+Other columns in the same row will be adjusted, too.

 ### Printed table's width
 Width of the printed table is decided based on several things: